casper-network/docs/source/docs/casper/dapp-dev-guide/keys.md

 0 directories, 3 files
 ```

-The public-key-hex for `secp256k1` keys starts with 02 and is 68-bytes long:
+The public-key-hex for `secp256k1` keys starts with 02 and is 68 bytes long:

 ```bash
 cat secp256k1-keys/public_key_hex